-"DC 50 Ω " Connection with 50 Ω termination, passes both DC and AC components of the signal.
+"DC 50 Ω " Connection with 50 Ω termination, passes both DC and AC components of the signal nents of the signal.

 "DC 1 M Ω " Connection with 1 M Ω termination, passes both DC and AC components of the signal.